mbeckh/cmake-utils/README.md

 -   If CMake variable `CMU_DISABLE_CLANG_TOOLS` is set to `true`, configure will skip detection of clang but retain common build settings and vcpkg integration.
 This can speed up generation of CMake cache in some scenarios if a plain build is sufficient.

+-   CMake variable `CMU_CLANG_TIDY_CHECKS` is read at _build time_ to modify the set of [checks for clang tidy](clang-tidy-checks.md).
+    The content is passed to clang-tidy as `--checks`.
+This can be used in the development workflow to reduce the run-time of clang-tidy when fixing a particular warning.

 ## Changes to Build
 -   Sets [common build options](options.md) for both local projects and libraries built by vcpkg.